 - Is your home vacant?
 How long has it been vacant?

-- When was your septic system installed?
+- What was your septic system installed?
 Have there been any repairs or alterations to the system?

 - What size is your septic tank?
 Does your home have more than one tank?

-- When was the tank pumped last?
+- When was your tank pumped last?
 Previous pumping frequency?

-- What do you know about the leaching system?
+- What do you now about the leaching system?
 Do you have a diagram and/or information page/permit from when the system was installed?

 It is important to locate a diagram and/or information page about your septic system.
 If the homeowner does not have this information, we will contact the local health department or other septic governing authority to see if they have the information.
 If information does not exist about your septic system, we will need to figure out what your leaching system consists of and create a sketch at the time of the inspection.